bigbosstony/N00769714.github.io/README.md

-The first article I found discusses how Automatic license plate recognition (ALPR) extract vehicle license plate information from an image or a sequence of image.[@6213519]
+The first article I found discusses how. [@6034650]

 The second journal talks about.